Improving Your Soil

 Water Retention - the amount of water that the material can hold

-This table (link to Soil Amendments Table) includes many common soil amendments and their decomposition rate, permeability, and water retention capacity.
+This table includes many common soil amendments and their decomposition rate, permeability, and water retention capacity.